Active2023–Present

 Becoming the lead developer

 In November 2025 I moved from full-stack engineer to lead/senior engineer.
 This came with a significant scope change beyond the title.
 With no dedicated product manager in the company, I took on that role as well.
-I am part of all leadership meetings, help set the product roadmap, prioritize engineering work across the team, and provide technical direction to the other developers.
+I am also part of all leadership meetings, help set the product roadmap, prioritize engineering work across the team, and provide technical direction to the other developers.
 The scope is broad: I function as engineer, technical lead, and product manager simultaneously.